 Discussion

 In this study of 102 parent-child dyads, we found that later timing of the first meal on weekends during the second trimester was associated with a lower infant birth weights.
 There were also lower infant birthweights with later fasting midpoints and longer fasting duration during the third trimester.
-These associations failed to retain statistical significance after adjustment.
-Lower birthweights in relation to third trimester timing of first meal and fasting midpoint were driven by gestational age at delivery.
+These associations failed to retain statistical significance after adjustment for gestational age at delivery, suggesting that preterm delivery could be a likely mediator of this relationship.
 To our knowledge, this is the first report in humans that finds later meal timing is associated with reduction in birth weight.
 As stated previously, there is a dearth of studies that evaluate timing of eating and duration of fasting in pregnancy outside of the literature describing observance of Ramadan fasting.
 Our findings are consistent with many studies of women fasting while pregnant during Ramadan.
 Reductions in birth weight were common, but they often failed to meet statistical significance(Savitri et al., 2014, 2018; Ziaee et al., 2010).
 Rates of low-birthweight or small for gestational age have also found to be increased in pregnant women observing Ramadan (Cross et al., 1990; Daley et al., 2017; Opaneye et al., 1990; Ziaee et al., 2010).
 Although we did not evaluate this outcome, it should be considered as a future direction.

 Of importance, we discovered that the association between timing of eating during the third trimester and infant birth weight was specific to populations that included preterm births.
+Although we were underpowered, our results suggest that preterm birth could be a likely mediator of eating timing and birth weight associations.
 There have been studies that have linked chronobiological behaviors to risks of preterm birth, but these studies focused on sleep (Martin-Fairey et al., 2019) or the relationship between shortened sleep and eating during the night (Loy et al., 2020).
 Although we included measurements of sleep duration in our fully adjusted models for birth weight, we did so using a self-report measure that doesn’t include sleep quality, architecture, or disturbances.
 It is possible that changes in sleep could underlie part of this association seen in our study, but we are limited by instrumentation error inherent in our measurement.
-Further independent examinations of the relationship between chronobiological behaviors, including eating and sleeping, should be conducted with respect for infant size for gestational age.
+Further independent examinations of the relationship between chronobiological behaviors, including eating and sleeping, should be conducted with respect to infant size for gestational age.
 This study had fewer than 10 individuals (<10% of the sample) that delivered preterm, so we were underpowered to examine this association any further.